Kiki Rice

 American basketball player (born 2004) From Wikipedia, the free encyclopedia

-Kira Carroll "Kiki" Rice (born January 14, 2004) is an American college basketball player for the UCLA Bruins of the Big Ten Conference.
+Kira Carroll "Kiki" Rice (born January 14, 2004) is an American professional basketball player for the Toronto Tempo of the Women's National Basketball Association (WNBA).
 She played for Sidwell Friends School at the high school level, where she was one of the top recruits in her class and earned national high school player of the year honors as a senior.
+She played college basketball for the UCLA Bruins of the Big Ten Conference.
+She earned third-team All-American honors in 2026, when she helped lead the Bruins to a national championship.

 PositionPoint guard